-The prerequisites for this course are Economics 1021A/B and Economics 1022A/B, or Economics 2001A/B.
+The prerequisites for this course are Economics 2221A/B and Economics 2261A/B. The antirequisite for this course is Economics 2172A/B.

-You are responsible for ensuring that you have completed all course prerequisites and have not taken any anti-requisite courses.
+You are responsible for ensuring that you have successfully completed all course prerequisites, and that you have not taken any anti-requisite courses.
 Lack of prerequisites may not be used as a basis for appeal.
-If you are found to be ineligible for the course, you may be removed from it at any time, and you will receive no adjustment to your fees.
+If you are found to be ineligible for a course, you may be removed from it at any time and you will receive no adjustment to your fees.
 This decision cannot be appealed.

-If you do not have the course prerequisites, it is in your best interest to drop the course well before the end of the add/drop period.
-Your prompt attention to this matter will help protect your academic record and ensure that spaces become available for students who require the course in question for graduation.
+If you find that you do not have the course prerequisites, it is in your best interest to drop the course well before the end of the add/drop period.
+Your prompt attention to this matter will not only help protect your academic record but will ensure that spaces become available for students who require the course in question for graduation.